-We, the selling shareholders and the underwriters named below have entered into an underwriting agreement with respect to the ADSs being offered.
+We and the underwriters named below have entered into an underwriting agreement with respect to the ADSs being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of ADSs indicated in the following table.
 Morgan Stanley & Co.
 LLC, Goldman, Sachs & Co. and Cowen and Company, LLC are the representatives of the underwriters.